-These heating, ionization, and dissociation rates are accounted for at every timestep, while the ray-tracing procedure is performed every fifth timestep.
-The rates are updated every 10 yr as they evolve with the protostellar mass and accretion rate, because these determine the values of L{\ast} and $T{\rm eff}$.
+These heating, ionization, and dissociation rates are accounted for at every timestep.
+They are updated every 10 yr as they evolve with the protostellar mass and accretion rate, because these determine the values of L and $T{\rm eff}$.
+The ray-tracing procedure is performed every fifth timestep.
+As discussed in Whalen & Norman (2006), it is important to update the ray-tracer often enough to correctly model the propagation speed of the I-front.
+We discuss a test later in Section 3.3 to show that our ray-tracing procedure is performed with sufficient frequency to correctly model the Ifront growth.